 The army method is identified with the natural method.
 The most significant difference between the audio-lingual method and the natural method is its focal point of teaching.
 The natural method focuses on the learning of vocabulary, while the audio-lingual practice focuses on communication.

-Suggestopedia
+4. Suggestopedia

 It depends a lot on the atmosphere and the physical environmental factors of the class.
-When teachers prepare to utilize the Suggestopedia method, there's a great deal of craftsmanship and music included.
+When teachers prepare to utilise the Suggestopedia method, there's a great deal of craftsmanship and music included.
 Each suggestopedia exercise is divided into three unique stages:

 - Deciphering